Auchmacoy railway station

 Auchmacoy railway station was a railway station in Crawhead, Aberdeenshire, near the Burn of Auchmacoy from which the station took its name.
 It was located on the Boddam branch line between Ellon and Boddam.
+Opened on 2 August 1897, it closed on 31 October 1932.

 History

-Opened by the Great North of Scotland Railway, then joining the London and North Eastern Railway during the Grouping of 1923.
-It was then closed by that company.
+It was opened by the Great North of Scotland Railway on 2 August 1897.
+Under the Grouping of 1923, the line became part of the London and North Eastern Railway, which closed the station on 31 October 1932.
+The station building survives and has been recorded as Station House and Station Cottage.